JackieGH/cse15l-lab-reports/researching-commands.md

 Generates the output:
 <pre>
 Kingdom.
-It praised the 1983 suicide bombing in Beirut that <b>killed 241 U.S. Marines,
+It praised the 1983 suicide bombing in Beirut that <b>killed</b> 241 U.S. Marines,
         especially clear in Egypt.
-Confronted with a violent Islamist movement that <b>killed appeared to be ungainly but was in fact quite athletic, s<b>killed as a horseman, November 24, 1989, when a remotely controlled car bomb <b>killed Azzam and both of his were <b>killed.
-The Saudi government arrested four perpetrators, who admitted being Americans were <b>killed, and 372 were wounded.
+Confronted with a violent Islamist movement that <b>killed</b>
+        appeared to be ungainly but was in fact quite athletic, s<b>killed</b> as a horseman, November 24, 1989, when a remotely controlled car bomb <b>killed</b> Azzam and both of his were <b>killed</b>.
+The Saudi government arrested four perpetrators, who admitted being Americans were <b>killed</b>, and 372 were wounded.
 The operation was carried out
-        <b>killed 241 U.S. Marines in Lebanon in 1983.
+        <b>killed</b> 241 U.S. Marines in Lebanon in 1983.
 The relationship between al Qaeda and
-        Dozens of additional militants arrived on later flights.
+        Dozens of additional militants arrived on later <b>flight</b>s.
-    The attack on the U.S. embassy in Nairobi destroyed the embassy and <b>killed 12 attack on the U.S. embassy in Dar es Salaam <b>killed 11 more people, none of them
+    The attack on the U.S. embassy in Nairobi destroyed the embassy and <b>killed</b> 12 attack on the U.S. embassy in Dar es Salaam <b>killed</b> 11 more people, none of them
 </pre>
 ### `grep -o`
 Maybe you want to only output the matched expression without the rest of the line.
 In this case, you will need to add `-o` after `grep` before expression arguments.
 The command-line input: